-Market Sector - it services and solutions
+Market Sector - innovation solutions

 Public procurement in the UK affects the lives of all citizens and is a major driver for economic growth and regeneration.

 The requirements of public sector bodies encompass virtually every product and service imaginable.
 Overall, the public sector spends in the region of £220 billion a year on products and services, of which around £14 billion is spent on defence, £20 billion on the NHS and £44 billion on construction projects (around 40% of the total spent on construction in the UK).innovation solutions

 Public spending remains a key focus for the UK government and, because of this, public procurement is enjoying a higher profile than ever before.
 The demands of reducing expenditure while maintaining the quality of public services are challenging both buyers and suppliers to rethink their approach.
 While the reduction in public spending presents a challenge for BiP, it also creates opportunity as buyers seek more efficient and effective procurement and suppliers seek more intelligence on current and future opportunities.

 The government’s drive towards data transparency, particularly in the area of public spending, also has significant benefit as it reveals more detail of buyer activity and which suppliers are serving this market sector.

 The UK is seen as a leader within public procurement, particularly by countries that have less sophisticated procurement practices and supply chain engagement.
 As a prominent supplier to this sector, BiP benefits from the UK’s solid reputation in this area and, as a consequence, has exported its services to countries such as Kosovo, Macedonia, Montenegro and the UAE.
 BiP has also hosted study tours on behalf of the governments of China, Montenegro and Tanzania.